adorjan-szasz/product-api/README.md

 ## About

 ### A flexible Laravel API for handling products across various categories like books, fashion, and music.
-Includes dynamic pagination, Swagger docs, seeding, and clean API responses.
+Includes dynamic pagination, seeding, and clean API response.

 Developed an API endpoint that is capable of returning a paginated collection of different types of objects.
 The endpoint can also receive a "quantity" query parameter that specifies how many products should be generated.